 Should You Start Taking Saffron?

 Here caution is needed.
-Saffron is rated by us with a yellow score (moderate-promising evidence, not conclusive), and for good reason.
+Saffron is rated by us with a yellow score (moderate-promising evidence, not unequivocal), and for good reason.
 Here are the caveats:

-- Most studies are small: dozens of participants per trial, not thousands.
+- Most studies are small: tens of participants per trial, not thousands.
 Large, multi-center trials are needed to establish the findings.

 - Geographic bias: A significant portion of the studies came from the same research groups in Iran.
 Independent replication in the West is still limited.